Chris Reykdal, State Superintendent | Superintendent@k12.wa.us

 - Provides technical support to the OSPI Web site and develops and maintains software for OSPI and the school districts.

 - Supports and manages the OSPI IT infrastructure including video conferencing.

 - Develops, manages and supports projects, programs, training and successful practices that integrate technology into teaching and learning.

 - Conducts data mining and reporting to comply with OSPI, state, and federal reporting requirements.

 Kathe Taylor, Assistant Superintendent | Kathe.Taylor@k12.wa.us | 360-725-6417

-Teaching and Learning encompasses a broad spectrum of content areas and programs including, reading, mathematics, science, social studies, the arts, health and fitness, environment and sustainability education, sexual health education, international education, world languages, learning and technology support, and early learning.
+Learning and Teaching includes a broad spectrum of content areas and programs, including reading, mathematics, science, social studies, the arts, health and fitness, environment and sustainability education, sexual health education, international education, world languages, learning and technology support, and early learning.
 The office: